mmerkin/Velocity/README.md

 8) Genotype-likelihood (GLF) and variant-call format (vcf) files are created

 ![image](https://github.com/user-attachments/assets/7cb1bbc5-1084-4821-b991-ce9bcb755b81)

 Figure 1.
 Slide from an illumina presentation explaining how duplicate reads can occur.
-Velocity data were sequenced on a patterned flow cell.
+Velocity data were sequenced on a patterned flow cell (HiSeq3000 or 4000), so have ExAmp (clustering) duplicates instead of optical duplicates.
+During the pipeline, any reads that are mapped to the same position and direction are removed (PCR and ExAmp), but sister duplicates remain.

 ![image](https://github.com/user-attachments/assets/4641facb-1708-46b5-bad8-267dd14cefa5)